-- 16.1.
-Before or at arrival, a discussion with their Lead Instructor / the Team leader / the Centre Manager / Booking Coordinator / Duty Manager should place and agree a behaviour plan.
+- Behaviour Plan Before or at arrival, a discussion with their Lead Instructor / Team Leader / Centre Manager / Booking Coordinator / Duty Manager should place and agree a behaviour plan.
 The plan should support the policy statement about promoting positive health and its aims to becoming a smoke free site.
-Plans can include: - 16.1.1.
-Designated time and places for smoking - 16.1.2. an agreed reduction in smoking over the course of the residential

-17. Consequences for not following the Behaviour plan

-- 17.1.
-First instance- reminder of the rules and asked to stop smoking - 17.2.
-If refuses to stop smoking or second instance removed from activity session and Group Lead to provide supervision - 17.3.
-Third instance- individuals removed from sessions for the reminder of the day and Group Lead to provide supervision- no refunds (T and C) - 17.4.
-Fourth instance- individual asked leave site at the groups expense- see terms and conditions - 18.
+Plans can include: - Designated time and places for smoking - An agreed reduction in smoking over the course of the residential - 2.
+Consequences for not following the behaviour plan: - 2.1 First instance reminder of the rules and asked to stop smoking - 2.2 If refusing to stop or second instance removed from activity session and Group Lead to provide supervision no refunds (T and C's) - 2.3 Third instance individuals removed from sessions for the remainder of the day and Group Lead to provide supervision no refunds (T and C's) - 2.4 Fourth instance individual asked to leave site at the groups expense see T and C's - 3.
 If visiting groups wish to smoke off site (outside of BF Adventure provision) then this is a controlled practice led and supervised by visiting Group Leader, with BF Adventure being informed.
 BF Adventure does not recommend this strategy and advises that the lane or any wooded area is not to be used for this due to safety reasons.